syncfusion-content/javascript-docs/js/Autocomplete/Concepts-and-Features/Search-Customization.md

 The following image is the output for **AutoComplete** when **caseSensitiveSearch** is set to ‘**True**’.

-{% include image.html url="/js/Autocomplete/Concepts-and-Features/Search-Customization_images/Search-Customization_img2.png" Caption="AutoComplete textbox with caseSensitiveSearch"%}
+{% include image.html url="/js/Autocomplete/Concepts-and-Features/Search-Customization_images/Search-Customization_img2.png" Caption=""%}

+_Figure 18: AutoComplete textbox with caseSensitiveSearch_